tulpy/AzureFoundations/docs/azureFoundations-setup-azure.md

 Azure Foundations reference implementation requires permission at tenant root scope "/" to be able to configure Management Group and create/move subscription.
 In order to grant permission at tenant root scope "/", users in "AAD Global Administrators" group can temporarily elevate access, to manage all Azure resources in the directory.

-Once UAA role is enabled, User Access Administrator can grant **_other users and service principles_** within organization to deploy/manage Enterprise-Scale reference implementation by granting "Owner" permission at tenant root scope "/".
+Once UAA role is enabled, User Access Administrator can grant **_other users and service principles_** within organization to deploy/manage the reference implementation by granting "Owner" permission at tenant root scope "/".

 Once permission is granted to other users and service principles, you can safely disable "User Access Administrator" permission for the "AAD Global Administrator" users.
 For more information please follow this article [elevated account permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin)